 Note- During schema migration, DTS changes the value of the SECURITY attribute from DEFINER to INVOKER for views, stored procedures, and stored functions.

 - DTS does not migrate user information.
-To call a view, stored procedure, or stored function of the destination database, you must grant read and write permissions to INVOKER.
+To call a view, stored procedure, or stored function of the destination database, you must grant the read and write permissions to INVOKER.

-DTS migrates historical data of the required objects from the Amazon RDS for MySQL instance to the ApsaraDB RDS for MySQL instance.Note
+- Full data migration DTS migrates the existing data of objects from the Amazon RDS for MySQL instance to the ApsaraDB RDS for MySQL instance.Note

 - During schema migration and full data migration, do not perform DDL operations in the source database.
 For example, do not add a field.
 Otherwise, data migration may fail.